Lost Banksy mural uncovered on Berlin gallery wall

-British street artist Banksy's mural "Every Picture tells a lie" was rediscovered in Berlin this weekend after a gallery layered it in paint eight years ago to create space for new works.
+British street artist Banksy's mural "Every Picture Tells a Lie" was rediscovered in Berlin this weekend, eight years after a gallery layered it in paint to create space for new works.

 Banksy, whose identity is unknown to the public, is a world-renowned graffiti artist.
 His newly recovered mural was spray-painted in 2003 for an exhibit at a contemporary art gallery in Germany's capital.